Dual fuel energy – why it could be better for you

 The rising cost of living and wholesale energy prices means it’s more important than ever to save energy where you can.
 Just making a few tweaks to your everyday energy habits can make a big difference.
 If you’re using less, you’re spending less.
 And you’ll be doing your bit to reduce greenhouse gas emissions.

-Take a look at our Energy Saving Tips guide.
-It’s packed full of smart ideas to help you reduce the amount of energy you us.
+Check out our Energy Saving Tips guide.
+It’s packed full of smart ideas to help you use less energy and save on bills.

 Want to know more?